swensmid/labs/content/en/docs/java/spring_introduction.md

 #### {{% param sectionnumber %}}.2.6: (REST-) Resource / Controller

 The resource or controller will be the entrypoint of all requests reaching our web-application.
 Users will make HTTP requests by the frontend to our backend.
-This API is going to be the code representation or our REST resources.
+This API is going to be the code representation of our REST resources.

 A representation of a REST resource for our `/orders` resource might look like this: